garethtdavies/zqw-docs/docs/faq.md

 ### Can I import the WinZEC address book?

 Yes, browse to the location of the address book file.
-By default this will be `%HOMEPATH%\AppData\Local\ZcashSwingWalletUI\addressBook.csv` where `%/HOMEPATH%` is typically `C:\Users\YourUsername\` and you may need to enable viewing hidden files to browse to the `AppData` folder location.
+By default this will be `%HOMEPATH%\AppData\Local\ZcashSwingWalletUI\addressBook.csv` where `%/HOMEPATH%` is typically `C:\Users\username\` and you may need to enable viewing hidden files to browse to the `AppData` folder location.

 ![Import address book](images/import-address-book.png)